matteodri/electricity-cost-simulator/README.md

 # Electricity Cost Simulator
-Small application to calculate electricity cost taking as input a tariff and a CSV file produced by an OWL Intuition device.
+Small command line application to calculate electricity cost taking as input a tariff and a CSV file produced by an OWL Intuition device.
+The application also simulates the cost savings that could have been achieved in the analysed time frame if system was equipped with an electricity storage.

 ## OWL Intuition
+[OWL Intuition](http://www.theowl.com/index.php/owl-intuition/) is an electricity monitoring system that can track electricity consumption and, in the PV version, record electricity produced from photovoltaic panels.
+Their software provides a way to monitor system electricity flows, keeping historical data that the user can download as CSV file.

 ## CSV format